benstadlbauer/expring/README.md

 where the category should be chosen from a given list.

 # TODO
+* Implement security with username, password, individual databases etc
 * Write tests for already existing code
-* Maybe use port 8443 instead of 443
-* Implement security with username, password, individual databases etc